Waking Up With a Headache? 8 Causes and How to Stop It

 The long-term solution is to gradually taper your caffeine intake to a level your body can sustain, or to keep your consumption consistent enough that overnight withdrawal does not occur.
 Drinking coffee at the same time each morning can help regulate when the dependency is satisfied.

-Poor Sleep Posture and Pillow Problems
+Can Poor Sleep Posture or the Wrong Pillow Cause Headaches?

-The position in which you sleep — and the support your pillow provides — directly affects the muscles and joints of your neck.
+The position in which you sleep and the support your pillow provides directly affects the muscles and joints of your neck.
 Sleeping with your neck bent at an awkward angle, or on a pillow that is too high, too flat, or too firm for your body type, can cause sustained muscular strain that produces a tension headache by morning.

 If you regularly wake with pain concentrated in the base of the skull or neck that radiates upward, pillow choice and sleep position are the first places to look.
 A cervical-contoured pillow designed for your preferred sleep position can make a measurable difference.